rungod95/sanvalero-2dam-secondeval/README.md

 spring.jpa.hibernate.ddl-auto=update
 spring.jpa.show-sql=true
 ```
+IMPORTANT: Replace `2dam1ev-mysql-1` with the name of your MySQL container (it could be the same)

 ### Run the project
 Then, you have to run the following command, placed in the devops folder: